Paul Nakasone

 Paul Miki Nakasone (Japanese: 仲宗根 幹, born 19 November 1963) is a retired four-star general in the United States Army who served as the commander of United States Cyber Command.
 He concurrently served as the director of the National Security Agency and as chief of the Central Security Service.
 Nakasone took command of the United States Second Army and Army Cyber Command in October 2016, until the Second Army's inactivation in March 2017.
 In May 2018, he became head of the National Security Agency, the Central Security Service, and the United States Cyber Command.

-He currently serves on the board of directors of WitnessAI and OpenAI.
+He is on the board of directors of WitnessAI and OpenAI.

 Early life and education

 Born in White Bear Lake, Minnesota.
 He is the son of Edwin M. Nakasone, a second-generation Japanese American and a retired United States Army colonel who served in the Military Intelligence Service during World War II, and Mary Anne Nakasone (née Costello).
 His paternal grandparents came from Misato village in the Nakagami District, Okinawa.